Ensuring that our students are healthy, in body and mind, is always at the forefront of our hearts at Seaford College.

 Our School Medical Centre is situated right in the centre of campus, and is open each day between the hours of 8am and 6pm.
 We also have a 24-hour registered nurse, with back up provided by the Petworth surgery and the School Medical Officer.
 All boarding house staff have completed first aid training and are the first port of call for boarders.

-There has been a Christian place of worship on the School’s site since Domesday in 1087, and Seaford College has a rich history associated with it.
-The Chaplaincy embraces all religious persuasions and every degree of Faith, driven by a deeply-held Christian conviction that all people are loved by God, without reservation, whether they profess a religious commitment or not at all.
+The Chaplaincy embraces all religious persuasions and every degree of faith, driven by a deeply-held Christian conviction that all people are loved by God without reservation, whether they profess a religious commitment or not at all.

 Throughout the School week, Seaford College has regular opportunities to reflect and to pray, including a prayer in Assembly first thing on Monday.